hippylib/soupy/INSTALL.md

 Examples in the `applications` directory can now be run.
 We refer to the full `FEniCS` [installation instructions](https://hippylib.readthedocs.io/en/3.0.0/installation.html) from `hIPPYlib` for more detail.

 ### Installation for developers
-1. Create an environment with `FEniCS` with appropriate dependencies
+1. Create an environment with `FEniCS` with appropriate dependencies (add `--platform osx64` if using ARM conda, see above)
 ```
 conda create -n soupy -c conda-forge python=3.11 fenics==2019.1.0 petsc4py==3.19 matplotlib scipy jupyter
 ```